marklchaves/cme-dev-style-guide/_docs/references/16-word-list.html.md

 - Dropbox
 - eBay
 - e-book, e-cigarette
-- e-commerce (the industry, can capitalize if it begins a sentence), eCommerce (for Uncanny Owl)
+- e-commerce (the industry, can capitalize if it begins a sentence), eCommerce (for MonsterInsights and Uncanny Owl)
 - e-learning (from the MS Style Guide, use E-learning at the beginning of a sentence or heading)
 - ePub
 - email (never hyphenate, never capitalize unless it begins a sentence)